Scalable resolvent analysis for three-dimensional flows: Resolvent analysis

 Computing resolvent modes by following the definitions from the previous $\S$ involves two computationally intensive steps: $(i)$ forming the resolvent operator by computing the inverse in \eqref{eqn:resolvent} and $(ii)$ computing the full singular value decomposition in \eqref{eqn:svd}.
 Both of these steps nominally require $O(N^3)$ operations.
 This is workable for one-dimensional problems, \eg a channel flow \citep{Moarrefetal13}, but quickly becomes intractable for two- and three-dimensional problems.

 Instead, most applications of resolvent analysis to two-dimensional problems have adopted an alternative approach that leverages LU decomposition and iterative eigenvalue solvers \citep{SippMarquet13, Jeunetal16, Schmidtetal18, ThomareisPapadakis18, Karbanetal20}.
 This approach utilizes a mathematical equivalence to compute the resolvent modes faster than the natural approach.
-It is straightforward to verify that computing the right singular vectors of the resolvent operator is equivalent to computing the eigenfunctions of $\mathsfbi R^*\mathsfbi R$, \ie $\mathsfbi R^*\mathsfbi R = \mathsfbi V \boldsymbol{\varSigma}^2 \mathsfbi V^*$.
-By computing the leading eigenmodes of $\mathsfbi R^*\mathsfbi R$, both right singular vectors and square of singular values of the resolvent operator are obtained.
-Recovering the left singular vectors is done via $\mathsfbi U = \mathsfbi R \mathsfbi V\boldsymbol{\varSigma}^{-1}$.
+The right singular vectors of the resolvent operator are defined as the eigenfunctions of $\bm R^*\bm R$, \ie $\bm R^*\bm R = \bm V \boldsymbol{\varSigma}^2 \bm V^*$.
+By computing the leading eigenmodes of $\bm R^*\bm R$, both right singular vectors and square of singular values of the resolvent operator are obtained.
+Recovering the left singular vectors is done via $\bm U = \bm R \bm V\boldsymbol{\varSigma}^{-1}$.
 The leading eigenvalues and eigenvectors can be efficiently computed via Arnoldi iteration \citep{Arnoldi51}.
 The cost of the Arnoldi method relies on the desired number of modes and the convergence threshold.
-Computing the LU decomposition of $(\text{i}\omega \mathsfbi I - \mathsfbi A)$ circumvents computing $\mathsfbi R$ directly.
+The Arnoldi algorithm requires the repeated computation of $\bm{R}^*\bm{R} \bm{v}$ for a given vector $\bm{v}$.
+Computing the LU decomposition of $(\text{i}\omega \bm{I} - \bm{A})$ circumvents computing $\bm R$ directly.
+This is because solving $(\text{i}\omega \bm{I} - \bm{A}) \bm{v} = \bm{b}$ using LU decomposition is equivalent to finding $\bm{v} = (\text{i}\omega \bm{I} - \bm{A})^{-1} \bm{b} = \bm R \bm b$ without explicit inversion.
 This is a common practice to speed up the process of constructing the orthonormal basis of the Krylov subspace \citep{Theofilis11}.
-However, the $O(N^2)$ scaling remains poor for three-dimensional systems.
+However, the $O(N^2)$ scaling of the LU decomposition remains burdensome for three-dimensional systems.

 The main objective of this paper is to enable resolvent analysis for high-dimensional systems.
 Therefore, we discuss state-of-the-art approaches and introduce an improved algorithm specifically designed to tackle three-dimensional flows.